Degeneracy Cutting: A Local and Efficient Post-Processing for Belief Propagation Decoding of Quantum Low-Density Parity-Check Codes: Preliminaries

 A notable advantage of BP decoding for LDPC codes is its computational efficiency.
 The computational cost of BP per iteration grows linearly with the code length $n$.
 Because each message update depends on local neighborhood information on the Tanner graph, BP is well-suited for parallel hardware implementation~\cite{1255474}.

 However, relying solely on the standard BP decoder often fails to decode qLDPC codes accurately because of degeneracy~\cite{poulin2008iterative, fuentes2021degeneracy, raveendran2021trapping}.
 As an illustrative example as shown in Fig~\ref{fig_degeneracy_cutting} (a), consider two errors $\vb{e}_X$ or $\vb{e}_X'$ with the same weight that differ by an $X$-type stabilizer generator as $\vb{e}_X + \vb{e}_X'=\vb{h}_X$, where $\vb{h}_X$ is a row vector of $H_X$.
 Since a stabilizer generator acts trivially on the encoded information, both $\vb{e}_X$ and $\vb{e}_X'$ constitute valid recovery operations.
-However, in the BP decoder, the posterior marginals in~\eqref{eq_marginal_error_probability} may assign identical probabilities to the two error patterns~\cite {roffe2020decoding,chytas2025enhanced}; if the posterior probabilities for the qubits in the support of the stabilizer generator are evenly split (e.g., all near $0.5$), the hard decision may fail to reproduce either of the valid error patterns, leading to a decoding failure.
+However, in the BP decoder, the posterior marginals in~\eqref{eq_marginal_error_probability} may assign identical probabilities to the two error patterns.
+For example, the posterior probabilities in the support of $\vb{h}_X$ may all take values close to $0.5$~\cite{roffe2020decoding, yin2024symbreak} or oscillate between $0$ and $1$~\cite{chytas2025enhanced}.
+In either case, the hard decision may fail to reproduce either of the valid error patterns, leading to a decoding failure.